Tailed frog: Taxonomy

 Until 2001, the genus was believed to be monotypic, the single species being the tailed frog (Ascaphus truei Stejneger, 1899).
 However, in that year, Nielson, Lohman, and Sullivan published evidence that promoted the Rocky Mountain tailed frog (Ascaphus montanus) from a subspecies to its own species.
 Since then, the former species has been formally called the coastal tailed frog.

+The genus Ascaphus, through mtDNA comparisons, has been grouped into a clade with the genus Leiopelma creating a sister taxon to all modern anurans.

 General morphology

 The existence of the visible "tail" appendage makes this frog family distinct from all other frogs.
-Thus, its wider classification is difficult.
-It is usually classified in the ancient frog suborder Archaeobatrachia, though some say it should be a sister to all other frogs.
+It is usually classified in the ancient frog suborder Archaeobatrachia and further organized into a basal clade with Leiopelma that is considered a sister taxon to all other frogs.

 The "tail" is found only in males, and is actually part of the cloaca, used to insert sperm into the female during mating.
 This anatomical feature improves breeding success by minimizing loss of sperm in the turbulent, fast-flowing streams inhabited by this species.
 Thus, the tailed frogs exhibit internal fertilisation, rather than the external fertilisation found in other frogs.